 Pursuant to a services agreement among Enron, LJM1 and LJM2, Enron made available to LJM1 and LJM2 a portion of the time of certain of its employees to provide administrative assistance to the general partners of LJM1 and LJM2.
 Mr. Kopper, Ms. Lynn and Ms. Yaeger, among other Enron employees, were made available to LJM1 or LJM2 from time to time during their employment by Enron.

 Other Transactions.
 In the first nine months of 2001, Enron received approximately $241.8 million from Whitewing, an unconsolidated equity affiliate, related to monetizations.
-In the second quarter ofDuring the first nine months of 2001, Enron acquired investments from Whitewing for approximately $28.8 million.
-2000, Enron received approximately $____ million from Whitewing related to monetizations.
+During the first nine months of 2001, Enron acquired investments from Whitewing for approximately $28.8 million.
 No gains were recorded by Enron in connection with these transactions.
 Management believes that the terms of these transactions are reasonable compared to those which could have been negotiated with third parties.

 5. Supplemental Cash Flow Information